All Episodes

 Okay, because I like Romney as a candidate.

-Well, you know, I was uh everywhere I go, people ask me about this, and and uh sometimes just to get a conversation started, I'll come up with the weirdest answer I can.
+You know, everywhere I go, people ask me about this, and sometimes, just to get a conversation started, I'll come up with the weirdest answer I can, because that's really sometimes a great technique for drawing people out, finding what they really think about something.

 What I've learned is from people I talk to who like Romney, it's not really that they like him, they just think he can win.

-Uh, and I I find that a lot of people don't think very many people in that Republican debate stage can beat Obama.
+It is so much about beating Obama, and I find that a lot of people don't think very many people on that Republican debate stage can beat Obama.

 And that's why it's come down to this two-man race business.

-It's either Perry or or uh or Romney.
+It's either Perry or Romney.

 I think Perry is terrible.

-I I don't I don't like what he believes in.
+I don't like what he believes in.

 I think his performances have been getting worse.